-- 2) Reducing the number of safety presentations to 120 safety presentations (30 per quarter) due to staff shortage and the COVID-19 restrictions of social distancing..
-These presentations will be conducted mainly through the phone - our officers wll be mailing the safety packets to those interested and/or referring them to the Hawaii DOT website which has all the information and requirements for a motor carrier to operate on Hawaii's roadways.
-For carriers who need assistance, our officers will be providing the assistance by going over the requirements and the packets with them.
-Presentations will be conducted as requested - limited to one or two representatives and our officer in a social distancing setting. - 1) 4 Public Awareness Campaign (1 per guarter) to be held at Satellite City Halls, Job Fairs, shopping centers, etc where there are a number of public in attendance.
+1) 4 Public Awareness Campaign (1 per quarter) - to be held at Satellite City Halls, Job Fairs, shopping centers, etc where there are a number of public in attendance.
 At the satellite city halls, there are a wide range of customers from teenagers all the way up to seniors who go to renew their license, get a duplicate license, go for roadtest, get their license, etc. The target age group is a wide range - we will be reaching out to all age groups to educate them about safe driving on the roadways and to increase their awareness of driving around big trucks.

-- 2) 4 DOT Sponsored Safety Awareness Campaign (1 per guarter) to be held in conjunction with the public awareness campaigns and through the motor carriers safety officers roadside enforcement activities. - 3) 160 safety presentations to carriers (40 per quarter) These presentations will be conducted through attendance at carrier's safety meetings or presentations at the DOT conference room.
-The topics covered at the carrier presentations may vary from requested topics such as new federal regulations, hours of service, driver medical certificates, etc. For the presentations conducted at the DOT conference room, our officers go over all the federal and state regulations that are required by the commercial carriers in order to be in compliance to be operating on Hawaii's roadways (driver qualification files, maintenance files, hours of service, etc.) - 4) State Trucking Association Meetings (1 per year) The Hawaii Transportation Association, the Oahu Fleeting Association or the ILWU invites speakers from the MVSO office to give presentations at their safety meetings for members.
-The topics vary depending on the issues or problems that the trucking association is encountering at the time (ranging from driver qualifications, new federal regulations, safety initiatives that are coming up, or just a recap of how the industry is doing in the area of safety - what are the common violations found, OOS violations, etc.) These meetings are to keep the industry up to date on various safety issues. - 5) Teen safety activity (1 per year) Attend a driver's education class at a high school and /or provide resources and information for teens in the driver's education classes - information such as safe driving around commercial vehicles.
-NO ZONE, distracted driving, agressive driving and speeding.
+2) 4 DOT Sponsored Safety Awareness Campaign (1 per quarter) - to be held in conjunction with the public awareness campaigns and through the motor carriers safety officers roadside enforcement activities.

+3) 160 safety presentations to carriers (40 per quarter) - These presentations will be conducted through attendance at carrier's safety meetings or presentations at the DOT conference room.
+The topics covered at the carrier presentations may vary from requested topics such as new federal regulations, hours of service, driver medical certificates, etc. For the presentations conducted at the DOT conference room, our officers go over all the federal and state regulations that are required by the commercial carriers in order to be in compliance to be operating on Hawaii's roadways (driver qualification files, maintenance files, hours of service, etc.)

+4) State Trucking Association Meetings (1 per year) - The Hawaii Transportation Association, the Oahu Fleeting Association or the ILWU invites speakers from the MVSO office to give presentations at their safety meetings for members.
+The topics vary depending on the issues or problems that the trucking association is encountering at the time (ranging from driver qualifications, new federal regulations, safety initiatives that are coming up, or just a recap of how the industry is doing in the area of safety - what are the common violations found, OOS violations, etc.) These meetings are to keep the industry up to date on various safety issues.

+5) Teen safety activity - (1 per year) Attend a driver's education class at a high school and /or provide resources and information for teens in the driver's education classes - information such as safe driving around commercial vehicles, NO ZONE, distracted driving, agressive driving and speeding.